― Kurt Vonnegut

 If you have any questions or wish to contact me directly, please email me at: email@example.com

-The author and creator of this blog is Enya-Marie Clay – a devoted book-lover and aspiring writer from North East England who is currently undertaking a history degree at Newcastle University.
+The author and creator of this blog is Enya-Marie Clay – a devoted book-lover and aspiring writer from North East England who is currently undertaking an Mlitt degree in Children’s Literature at Newcastle University.